Iraneus/betamedneed/about.md

 bodyClass: page-about
 ---

-Medneed empowers users with quality medical care when they need it and where they need it.
+Medneed is building a service network of certified professionals and verified vendors to help improve access to quality medical care in communities.

 ![Support patient](/images/illustrations/doc-pharm.png)

-On Medneed, you can reliably book and get whatever you need for quality medical care in a few minutes.
+On Medneed, you can reliably book and get what you need for quality medical care in a few minutes.

+Medneed empowers users with improved access to quality medical care when they need it and where they need it.

 You simply place an order and a specialized team takes care of everything else so you can save time and focus on what matters to you most.